visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

 **Launch Progress Window** when the component cannot be launched in under four seconds.
-An exception to this rule is that VisIt will always show the **Launch Progress Window** when launching a parallel compute engine or any compute engine on MacOS X. VisIt's components frequently launch fast enough that it is not necessary to show the **Launch Progress Window** but you will often see it if you launch compute engines using a batch system.
+An exception to this rule is that VisIt will always show the **Launch Progress Window** when launching a parallel compute engine or any compute engine on OSX.
+VisIt's components frequently launch fast enough that it is not necessary to show the **Launch Progress Window** but you will often see it if you launch compute engines using a batch system.